joe-jordan/complicated_build/README.md

 a python extension build system (with Cython support) which allows automated compilation a mixture of C, C++, FORTRAN and Cython sources without F2PY interference.

+*NEW IN v1.4:* support for specifying library locations (only globally.)

 *NEW IN v1.3:* support for linking against static libs on a per-extension basis. see new 'link_to' key on extension dicts.

 inspired by the problem in [this stackoverflow question](http://stackoverflow.com/questions/12696520/cython-and-fortran-how-to-compile-together-without-f2py).